elastic/curator/curator/actions/deepfreeze/docs/repair_metadata.md

 - Clears `thawed_at` and `expires_at` timestamps

 However, repositories that were rotated before the fix still have incorrect metadata.
 The Repair Metadata action provides a way to correct these historical discrepancies.

+### The Stale Thaw Request Problem

+When thaw requests are created but never checked, their status remains `in_progress` indefinitely, even after the S3 restore has completed or expired.
+This causes:

+**The Problem**:
+- Thaw request created on 2025-11-03 with `status='in_progress'`
+- S3 restore completed after a few hours → objects available
+- After 7 days (default restore duration) → S3 automatically expires the restore
+- Metadata still shows `status='in_progress'` (incorrect/stale)
+- No way to distinguish between:
+  - Actively working thaw (AWS still restoring)
+  - Completed but unchecked thaw (ready to mount)
+  - Expired and ignored thaw (no longer available)

+**Impact of Stale Thaw Requests**:
+- Clutter in thaw request list
+- Cannot determine actual system state
+- Resources may be wasted (repositories thawed but not mounted)
+- Confusion about which thaws are still active
+- Old in_progress requests accumulate over time

+**The Solution**:
+Repair Metadata now checks S3 Restore headers to determine the actual state:
+- `ongoing-request="true"` → Truly in progress, keep as `in_progress`
+- `ongoing-request="false"` → Restore complete, mark as `completed`
+- **No Restore header** → Restore expired, mark as `refrozen`

+This allows distinguishing between actively working thaws and stale metadata.

 ## Prerequisites